gekkota-os/SDK/API/udp-socket/README.md

     </head>
     </html>

-Definition at line 42 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 Member Data Documentation
 -------------------------

 ### readonly attribute AUTF8String nsIGktUDPSocket::localAddress

-wifi or 3G, that the UDPSocket object is bound to.
+The IPv4/6 address of the interface, e.g. wifi or 3G, that the UDPSocket object is bound to.
 Can be set by the options argument in the constructor.
 If not set the user agent binds the socket to the IPv4/6 address of the default local interface.

-Definition at line 58 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 ### readonly attribute long nsIGktUDPSocket::localPort

+The local port that the UDPSocket object is bound to.
 Can be set by the options argument in the constructor.
 If not set the user agent binds the socket to a random local port number.

-Definition at line 60 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 ### readonly attribute AUTF8String nsIGktUDPSocket::remoteAddress

+The default remote IPv4/6 address that is used for subsequent send() calls.
 Null if not stated by the options argument of the constructor.

-Definition at line 62 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 ### readonly attribute long nsIGktUDPSocket::remotePort

+The default remote port that is used for subsequent send() calls.
 Null if not stated by the options argument of the constructor

-Definition at line 64 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 ### readonly attribute boolean nsIGktUDPSocket::loopback

-true means that sent multicast data is looped back to the sender.
+Only applicable for multicast. true means that sent multicast data is looped back to the sender.
 Can be set by the options argument in the constructor.
 Default is false.

-Definition at line 66 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 ### readonly attribute unsigned long nsIGktUDPSocket::bufferedAmount

-Definition at line 68 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl
+This attribute contains the number of bytes which have previously been buffered by calls to the send methods of this socket.

 ### readonly attribute AUTF8String nsIGktUDPSocket::readyState

+The state of the UDP Socket object.
 A UDP Socket object can be in "open" or "closed" states.

-Definition at line 71 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 ### attribute nsIUDPEventHandler nsIGktUDPSocket::onerror

+The onerror event handler will be called when there is an error.
 The data attribute of the event passed to the onerror handler will have a description of the kind of error.

-Definition at line 100 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 ### attribute nsIUDPEventHandler nsIGktUDPSocket::onmessage

+Event handler for received UDP data.
 The onmessage handler will be called repeatedly and asynchronously after the UDPSocket object has been created, every time a UDP datagram has been received and was read.
 At any time, the client may choose to pause reading and receiving onmessage callbacks, by calling the socket's suspend() method.
 Further invocations of onmessage will be paused until resume() is called.

-Definition at line 107 of file nsIGktUDPSocket.idl

-The Documentation for this struct was generated from the following file:

--   nsIGktUDPSocket.idl

 void nsIGktUDPSocket::init (in long aPort, in boolean aLoopbackOnly)
 --------------------------------------------------------------------

 This method initializes an UDP socket.

 <table>
 <caption>Parameters</caption>
 <colgroup>